Scold's bridle: Origin and purpose

-England and Scotland

 First recorded in Scotland in 1567, the branks were also used in England and its colonies.
-The kirk-sessions and barony courts in Scotland inflicted the contraption mostly on female transgressors and women considered to be rude, nags, common scolds, or drunken.
+The Kirk sessions and barony courts in Scotland inflicted the contraption mostly on female transgressors and women considered to be rude, nags, common scolds, or drunken.

 Branking (in Scotland and the North of England) was designed as a mirror punishment for shrews or scolds—women of the lower classes whose speech was deemed riotous or troublesome—by preventing them from speaking.
 This also gives it its other name, the Gossip's Bridle.

 It was also used as corporal punishment for other offences, notably on female workhouse inmates.
 The person to be punished was placed in a public place for additional humiliation and sometimes beaten.
 The Lanark Burgh Records record a typical example of the punishment being used: "Iff evir the said Elizabeth salbe fund [shall be found] scolding or railling ... scho salbe sett [she shall be set] upone the trone in the brankis and be banishit [banished of] the toun thaireftir [thereafter]" (1653 Lanark B. Rec.
 151).

 When the branks was installed, the wearer could be led through town to show that they had committed an offence or scolded too often.
 This was intended to humiliate them into repenting their alleged offensive actions.
 A spike inside the gag prevented any talking since any movement of the mouth could cause a severe piercing of the tongue.
 When wearing the device, it was impossible for the person either to eat or speak.
 Other branks included an adjustable gag with a sharp edge, causing any movement of the mouth to result in laceration of the tongue.

 In Scotland, branks could also be permanently displayed in public by attaching them, for example, to the town cross, tron, or tolbooth.
 Then, the ritual humiliation would take place, with the convict on public show.
 Displaying the branks in public was intended to remind the populace of the consequences of any rash action or slander.
 Whether the person was paraded or simply taken to the point of punishment, the process of humiliation and expected repentance was the same.
 Time spent in the bridle was normally allocated by the kirk session or a local magistrate.

 Quaker women were sometimes punished with the branks by non-Quaker authorities for preaching their religious doctrine in public places.

 Jougs were similar in their effect to a pillory, but did not restrain the sufferer from speaking.
 They were generally used in both England and Scotland in the 16th and 17th centuries.